-But actually, most people who describe symptoms related to wheat/gluten have less reactivity, or none, to Kamut.
+But actually, most people who describe symptoms related to wheat or gluten have less reactivity, or none, to Kamut.

 Kamut not causing inflammation calls into the question the theory that alpha gliadin is the cause of gluten sensitivity, and forces us to reconsider if hybridization is the issue.

-And sometimes, I question their validity altogether.
-In fact, my friend, Dr. Alan Christianson, told me that he’s sent bloodwork from the same patient to two different labs and gotten totally different results 80% of the time!
-He got the same kind of totally dissimilar results sending the same person’s blood, marked as two different people, to the same lab.
+Sometimes, I question their validity altogether.
+In fact, my friend, Dr. Alan Christianson, told me that he sends bloodwork from the same patient to two different labs and gets totally different results 80% of the time!
+He gets the same kind of totally dissimilar results sending the same person’s blood, marked as two different people, to the same lab.

 That is, he told me, in 21 different tests, the dissimilarity of the lab results, whether to the same lab or two different labs, was equivalent to what you’d find in random chance.